CortanaAnalyticsGallery-Int/digit-recognition-cnn-tf/ReadMe.md

 ## Deployment

+Before starting deployment, ensure that you have downloaded  folder **outputs/mnist** from training run and downloaded **mnistschema.json** from the outputs folder of the scoring.py run into a folder outside Azure Machine Learning Workbench project folder.

-Setup environment and publish web service.
+Next step is to setup environment and publish web service.
 This assumes IT admin has already created modelmanagement account for you and have setup an ACS environment for you

 ```
 #setup environment